tydo83/new-dinosaurs-yay-question-mark/README.md

 `makeSingular`

 * `species` is (still) just a string, and we can check if it ends with (`endsWith`?) another value.
 String's `.slice` method could come in handy here again, and remember that it can take a negative value.
 Look it up!
 I'm not lying!
+It allows you to grab a portion of the string that starts or ends with an index counting from the END of the string.
+Pretty cool, right?